Leadgq/vue-preess/docs/question/base.md

 - At the writing level, vue2 is configuration, vue3 is option. vue2 requires that user data be written in the data function.
-  But in vue3, yuo can write anywhere you want,you just need to import ref or reactive that proxy your responsive data. it is a good design, we can create a function that it is own "hook" state by itself. for example, in js, in vue, in ts.
+  But in vue3, yuo can write anywhere you want,you just need to import ref or reactive that proxy your responsive data. it is a good design, we can create a function that it its own "hook" state by itself. for example, in js, in vue, in ts.

 - In the Underling design, Object.defineProperty was used data Proxy in the vue2. vue3 uses Proxy to proxy data.